 When I came to Congress 31 years ago, the debate was between full disclosure on the part of the conservatives and caps on giving by liberals.
 Now we have neither.
 A constitutional amendment might be required to address this imbalance, but it will and should require careful debate.
 Statutory solutions can rectify much now.
 Consider seven quick points.

 One, full disclosure of all contributions and expenditures used politically.
-Full disclosure does not solve all our problems, but sunlight is a powerful disinfectant.
+Full disclosure does not solve all our problems, but sunlimbt is a new of all disclosure.